 No, we are using an Atmel microcontroller with a certified LoRa module.

-You can check the performance of the solar panel of the IoT SoundSensor™ in your region with in easy to use online tool.
-Below you will find the link to this tool and the necessary steps to make the calculations of solar power production of the panel in your own city or region.
+There is an easy-to-use online tool for checking the performance of the solar panel of the Ranos dB in your region.
+Below, you will find the link to this tool.
+There you can read the necessary steps to make the calculations of solar power production in your own city or region.

 Please follow the next steps: